KauzClay/docs-tap/scst-scan/multicluster-setup-scan-v1.hbs.md

-# Set up multicluster for Scan 1.0
+# Set up multicluster for SCST - Scan 1.0

 This topic tells you how to set up your configuration to enable SCST - Scan 1.0 to connect with SCST - Store in a multicluster deployment.